chris-fullinwider/chat-app/README.md

 ### Requirements
 1. node version 8+
-2. npm or yarn
+2. yarn or npm

 ### Using the Chat App
 1. open a terminal window and clone the repository
 2. `cd chat-app` (or whatever directory name you used when cloning)
 3. run `yarn install` or `npm install` to install dependencies
-4. run `yarn start` or `npm start` to kick of:
+4. run `yarn start` or `npm start` to initialize:
 	* The client on port 3000
 	* The server on port 9001
 5. open up multiple browsers to `http://localhost:3000`
 6. complete the sign in steps and have a chat with yourself ;)

 ### About:
-- Technologies used:
+- technologies used:
     - react (with `create-react-app`)
     - nodejs (with `express`)
     - web sockets (with `socket.io`)
-    - Sass (.scss)
+    - sass (.scss)
-    - JSDoc
-- Design approach:
+- design considerations during development:
-    - Pub-sub
+    - pub-sub
     - a server that:
         - opens a websocket for clients to connect with
         - listens for new incoming messages from connected clients
+        - manages the messages state for the session
         - emits message updates to any connected client in real-time
     - a client that:
         - allows a user to "sign in"